Spaghetti-droid/Watermarker/README.md

 The parameters used above will make a watermark that looks like this
 ![fishies](./Documentation/ascii-art-fishies.png)

+Note that we saved these settings to the fishies profile, so that all we need to write next time we want to apply this watermark is

+    $python watermarker.py -p fishies F:\Path\To\Images

 ## Generating the exe files
 The exe files can be generated using pyinstaller.
 In the project root directory, execute: